-- Let the shopper know what they’ve left behind through the subject line: Your favorite textured v-neck sweater is waiting for you in the cart
+- Let the shopper know what they’ve left behind through the subject line: Your favorite textured v-neck sweater is waiting for you in the cart.

 - Address the recipient by their name: David, we picked these for you.

 As I said before, abusive use of punctuation can hurt your subject line’s open rate and CTR.
 However, in recent years we’ve noticed something new: eCommerce marketing is increasingly embracing emojis.

 The idea does seem a little silly, but it actually makes sense.

-With emojis or emoticons, your subject lines are more expressive.
+An abandoned cart email subject line with emojis is more expressive.
 By replacing words with emojis or complementing words with expressive icons, marketers unveiled a novel way to engage and connect with their recipients.

 According to Econsultancy, email emojis work “about 60% of the time”.
 When they work, they improve open rates by about 25% of a standard deviation.